Planning a Trip With Your Pet? Here’s How to Make It Stress-Free and Fun

 • Comfort items like toys or blankets

-A quick vet visit before long trips is highly recommended, especially for senior pets.
+A quick vet visit before long trips is highly recommended, especially for senior pets or any cat showing signs of being a malnourished cat before departure.

 Surfer looking at the sea with his dog on a cliff Young surfer standing on a cliff with his dog, holding a surfboard and looking at the sea Pet travel ideas stock pictures, royalty-free photos & imagesFrequently Asked Questions